Transport Tips: How to Get Around Buenos Aires Safely

 Previously shunned by the middle or upper class, the Colectivo (local bus) and the subte (subway) are now two of the most popular ways to travel in and around the city, especially during the day.

 There’s a service that runs through, or close to, all popular destinations and attractions.
-But keep in mind this is a city of about three million people, so it can get pretty crowded, especially during weekday peak periods, which are around 8-9am and 6-8pm.
+But keep in mind this is a city of more than three million people, so it can get pretty crowded, especially during weekday peak periods, which are around 8-9am and 6-8pm.

 As you would in any crowded area while traveling, make sure you stay alert and watch out for pickpockets who might bump or slide up against you.